opensavannah/track-a-cat/README.md

 # CAT-trolley-tracker
-Real-time location-tracking app for Chatham Area Transit's new trolley fleet, with plans to expand eventually to entire bus service area
+This repo will hold all documentation and code for the proposed real-time location-tracking app for Chatham Area Transit's new trolley fleet, with plans to expand eventually to entire bus service area.

-# WIP: Inital proposal stage.
+MORE TK.